awol-linux/baseline_role/README.md

 Role Name
 =========

-a role to provision a machine with a user who has a secure password.
+A role to provision a machine with a user who has a secure password.
 Then create a csv file that can be imported into lastpass with all the user data.

 Requirements
 ------------